-There are three examples of this layout that have survived and subsequently been acquired as part of individual’s slot racing collections.
+I am aware that there are at least three examples of this layout that have survived and subsequently been acquired as part of individual’s slot racing collections.
 It is likely that these were supplied as part of the dealer offer above since these versions included two special items not necessary when Wrenn originally took them to exhibitions.
 One was a specific custom piece of Barrier Fence with unique printing and the other was the inclusion of one of Wrenn’s cardboard advertising banners fitted onto two steel posts.
-The cardboard banners had been previously been used at exhibitions where a number of these were placed around the exhibition stand.
+The cardboard banners had been previously been used at exhibitions where a number of these were placed around the exhibition stands.
 The track itself included a Lap Counter and a Deflector Section and to promote the latter unique element a special short piece of Barrier Fence was produced.
 This was printed in Red with an angled arrow pointing to the Deflector operating button and with the words ‘OVERTAKING THREE CARS ON EACH LANE’.
 This Barrier Fence section also featured an angled end to emphasize the arrow.
 The special cardboard advertising banner was printed in three colours, a Turquoise background with Yellow & Red which was 18⅞” x 3½” overall and then folded horizontally.
 It featured the standard Cooper illustration to the left, ‘WRENN formula 152’ in Yellow & White and ‘FOR REALISTIC MODEL MOTOR RACING’ in Red to the right hand side.
 This was stapled together so that it could be fitted onto two polished stainless steel rods which were fitted vertically to the base via holes in flat timber blocks.
 The examples seen of this version of layout have included Trackside Pits with Maserati and Vanwall pit boards.
-Two layouts have been seen with E1 Controllers secured to the corners at opposite ends of the base with their separate rails and the other two have Mk II Controllers, so these layouts could well have been produced latterly since the layout that I own does not have any previously drilled fixing holes for the Controller rails.
-Finally Wrenn included one of their cars on the layout which didn’t have any internal components and the empty shell was just screwed to the baseboard.
+Two layouts have been seen with E1 Controllers fitted to the corners at opposite ends of the base with their separate securing strips.
+The other later layout is the one that I luckily own and it includes Mk2 Controllers, so the assumption is that this layout could well have been produced later since it does not have any previously drilled fixing holes necessary for the Controller securing strips.
+This would mean that it was originally assembled for use with the DC-motored cars.
+Finally Wrenn included one of their cars on the layout as a permanent addition which didn’t have any internal components and the empty shell was just screwed to the baseboard.
 The examples seen of these layouts are all slightly different from each other, from the building positions, type of car included and positions of the figures which all differ.

 The final, and largest, figure-of-eight layout appeared in the last Catalogue as well as in the current trade advert.
 This layout was actually used as the feature element in Wrenn’s exhibition stand at the Olympia Toy Fair in August 1961, where a competition was held over the week-end for the Olympia Sprint Championship.
 This was held in two categories for Juniors (9-12 years) & Seniors (13-16 years) but unfortunately with nothing for the ‘older’ racers.

-There was another extremely large display layout built with Wrenn components.
-This was only featured in Wentzels current catalogue (see relevant International Market section) and was over 13′ in length.
+However there was one other extremely large display layout built with Wrenn components.
+This was only featured in Wentzels current catalogue (see relevant International Market section) and was over 13′ (4.5 metres) in length.
 It is therefore assumed that it would probably have been built in Sweden specifically for Wentzels since the logistics to take a layout of this size abroad would have been far too limiting cost-wise for their limited market.